 Perhaps most importantly, we need to make our cash flow last through the end of every month.

 Need help with managing your spending?
-Contact me about my Building Financial Resiliency service.
+Get in touch.